-Johns Hopkins All Children’s is the only pediatric hospital in Florida offering KYMRIAH, a cutting edge treatment option for B-cell acute lymphoblastic leukemia which uses the body's own T cells to fight cancer.
+Johns Hopkins All Children’s is the only pediatric hospital in Florida offering a cutting-edge treatment option for B-cell acute lymphoblastic leukemia which uses the body's own T cells to fight cancer.

 The Johns Hopkins All Children’s Cancer & Blood Disorders Institute offers CAR-T cell therapy to treat patients up to 25 years old who have B-cell precursor acute lymphoblastic leukemia (ALL).
 CAR-T therapy is used in rare cases that do not go into remission after receiving other leukemia treatments or in cases of later relapse.
-Our Cancer & Blood Disorders Institute is the only certified treatment center in Florida offering CAR T-cell therapy, offering KYMRIAH, to patients.
+Our Cancer & Blood Disorders Institute is the first certified treatment center in Florida offering CAR T-cell therapy to patients.

 What is CAR-T Cell Therapy?